Salma-dev-ops/xpedia/prompt.md

 - it is a school project
 - you can edit or give me a copiable text of the updated .sql file to make sure the project works well
 - we might need data to populate the database
+- we need  to use the REST APIs